dotnet/docs/docs/standard/serialization/system-text-json-converters-how-to.md

 * Override the `Write` method to serialize the incoming object of type `T`.
 Use the <xref:System.Text.Json.Utf8JsonWriter> that is passed to the method to write the JSON.
 * Override the `CanConvert` method only if necessary.
 The default implementation returns `true` when the type to convert is type `T`.
 Therefore, converters that support only type `T` don't need to override this method.
 For an example of a converter that does need to override this method, see the [polymorphic deserialization](#support-polymorphic-deserialization) section later in this article.

+You can refer to the [built-in converters source code](https://github.com/dotnet/corefx/tree/master/src/System.Text.Json/src/System/Text/Json/Serialization/Converters/) as reference implementations for writing custom converters.

 ### The factory pattern

 The following steps explain how to create a converter by following the factory pattern:

 * Create a class that derives from <xref:System.Text.Json.Serialization.JsonConverterFactory>.
 * Override the `CanConvert` method to return true when the type to convert is one that the converter can handle.
 For example, if the converter is for `List<T>` it might only handle `List<int>`, `List<string>`, and `List<DateTime>`.
-* Create an inner class that is a converter following the basic pattern.
-* Override the `CreateConverter` method to return an instance of the inner converter class.
-Configure the inner converter to handle the type-to-convert that is provided at runtime.
+* Override the `CreateConverter` method to return an instance of a converter class that will handle the type-to-convert that is provided at runtime.
+* Create the converter class that the `CreateConverter` method instantiates.

 The factory pattern is required for open generics because the code to convert an object to and from a string isn't the same for all types.
 A converter for an open generic type (`List<T>`, for example) has to create a converter for a closed generic type (`List<DateTime>`, for example) behind the scenes.
 Code must be written to handle each closed-generic type that the converter can handle.